Where to Stay in Corfu, Greece: Guide to Corfu Villages

 Ipsos

 North of Dassia is the coastal town of Ipsos!
-It has great restaurants, a few beaches, and a bit more nightlife than other towns in this area.
+It has great restaurants, a few beaches, and a bit more nightlife than other towns in this region of Corfu.

 Things To Do in Ipsos